JobMaathuis/STATR_pipeline/README.md

 `rule run_deseq`

-Runs a DESeq2 analysis on the samples, which returns a PCA plot, dendogram and a heatmap as final output
+Runs a DESeq2 analysis on the samples, which returns a PCA plot and a heatmap as final output

 `rule move_txt_files`